Varsha-Ravichandiran/Varsha-Ravichandiran/README.md

 - 👀 I’m interested working in backend technologies and looking for full time opportunities.
 - 🌱 I’m currently learning front-end technologies and frameworks thereby enhancing my front-end skills.
 - 💞️ I’m looking for full-time full stack engineer positions.
-- 📫 How to reach me on varsharavichandiran@gmail.com
+- 📫 You can reach me through my email address varsharavichandiran@gmail.com

 <!---
 Varsha-Ravichandiran/Varsha-Ravichandiran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.